liuzeming01/XDailyDialog/README.md

-# XDailyDialog: A Multilingual Parallel Corpus for Chit-chat
+# XDailyDialog: A Multilingual Parallel Dialogue Corpus

 This [repository](https://github.com/liuzeming01/XDailyDialog) includes the dataset and baseilnes of the paper: "XDailyDialog: A Multilingual Parallel Dialogue Corpus".
 You can also visit this [website of XDailyDialog](https://liuzeming01.github.io/XDailyDialog/) to see details.